 LENGTH:More than 5,000 meters.

-The Dead Sea, located in the Jordan Rift Valley of Israel, is 9.6 times saltier than the ocean, and also known for its high salinity.
+The Dead Sea, located in the Jordan Rift Valley of Israel, is 9.6 times saltier than ocean water.
+It's known for its high salinity.

-The high salinity of brine and the water evaporation creates a constant build-up of salt crystals which requires to be removed.
+This brine salinity, combined with water evaporation, create a constant build-up of unwanted salt crystals.
 These rough crystal formations are highly abrasive and corrosive.
-The high temperatures of the area makes material selection more challenging.
+Moreover, the Dead Sea's high-temperature environment makes pipe material selection challenging.

-The salt slurry properties were so harsh that the dredging operators found it necessary to replace their original pipeline every three months due to wear-related failures.
-Before turning to Pexgol, our client tried a number of alternative piping solutions without success:
+At Dead Sea Works, salt slurry properties were so harsh that the plant's dredging operators had to replace their original pipeline every three months due to wear related failures.
+Before turning to Pexgol, Dead Sea Works tried alternative piping solutions without success.
+Those included:

-- Rubber pipes – which proved to be easily damaged by the severe weather conditions and harsh abrasion.
+- Rubber pipes were easily damaged by severe weather conditions and harsh abrasion.
 This required expensive replacement and maintenance.

-- Steel pipes – which were also shown to be easily damaged by the tough climate.
-In addition, the pipelines weren’t flexible enough, and salt accumulated inside the pipe, causing clogging and poor performance.
+- Steel pipes couldn't withstand the tough climate.
+In addition, the pipelines weren’t flexible enough.
+Salt accumulated inside the pipe, causing clogging and poor performance.

-- HDPE pipes – which did not survive the abrasion of the coarse environment, and as a result, endured a very short lifetime.
+- HDPE pipes didn't survive the abrasion of the coarse environment.
+As a result, they endured a very short lifetime.

-Pexgol proved to be the best solution for the client and lasted throughout the first phase of the project without experiencing any failures in the pipeline.
-The second phase of this project is scheduled for 2017.
+Pexgol proved to be the best solution for the client.
+The pipes lasted throughout the first phase of the project without experiencing any pipeline failure.
+The second phase of this project began in 2017.